fakemanoan/fakemanoan.github.io/docs/_includes/install.md

 # Install guide
-**WARNING: THIS PROCESS WILL WIPE YOUR DEVICE CLEAN.
-BACKUP ANY IMPORTANT FILES NOW.**

 ## Pre-requesites
 - A Windows Computer with Samsung USB drivers
 - A USB cable with data capabilities